gear2000/microservice-example/README.md

 terraform plan
 terraform apply
 ```

-    - to do a zero-time deploy, update the docker images according in terraform.tfvars, make zero-time deploys with the commands:
+    - to do a zero-time deploy, update the docker images and the deploy_name accordingly in terraform.tfvars
 ```
 terraform plan
 terraform apply